 Endometriosis occurs when the tissue that normally grows inside the uterus grows outside of it.
 It can touch any mucosal membrane in your body.
 This painful, chronic condition affects over 10% of women worldwide.1

 While not all women with endometriosis will be in pain, it has a wide range of physical, social, and psychological effects on the affected women and her family.
 Symptoms include, but are not limited to, painful periods, pain during intercourse, pain during bowel movements or urination, excessive bleeding, infertility, and exhaustion.

 When I discovered that I had endometriosis back in 2011,the most shocking news for me was that it takes 10 years on average for its diagnosis in women because there is so little known about it.
-So I’ve made it my mission to help women understand that—before or after diagnosis—there is a lot that they can do to get better and potentially get healed.
-This is where understanding the different potential root causes of endometriosis plays a huge role.
+So I’ve made it my mission to help women understand that—before or after diagnosis—there is a lot that they can

 There are many theories on this subject.
 Some are more respected in the scientific community than the others.
 The more we explore these theories, the closer we come to finding better ways to manage endometriosis—and to possibly healing it altogether.